contefran/traffic/README.md

-# Traffic — traffic simulation in Python
+# Traffic Simulator — traffic simulation in Python

 This project is an explicit traffic simulation written in Python.
 The goal is clarity and extensibility, not realism at all costs.